rindow/rindow.github.io/_mathematics/matrix/dimensionoperations.md

 The input data is destroyed and used as the output data area.
 This minimizes data copying in the process of performing continuous operations.

-If you have the Rindow OpenBLAS extension loaded, it will call the extension and run faster.
+If you have the OpenBLAS loaded, it will call it and run faster.

 - BLAS library
 - Mathematics library